snymrova/omd-webapp/docs/Guides/structured-walk.md

 - **Stay Calm and Consistent:** Your dog takes cues from your behavior.
 If you remain calm and assertive during the walks, your dog is more likely to mirror that behavior.
 - **Be Patient:** It might take a few days for your dog to adjust to this new routine.
 Consistency is

+## 6 Structured Walk Ideas for Your Dog

+### 1. **Interval Walking**
+   - **Structure:** Walk at a brisk pace for 5 minutes, then slow down for 2 minutes.
+Repeat this cycle for the entire duration of the walk.
+   - **Purpose:** This variation helps in keeping your dog engaged and focused while providing a mix of physical exertion and recovery.

+### 2. **Obedience Walk**
+   - **Structure:** During the walk, every 5-10 minutes, stop and ask your dog to perform basic obedience commands like "sit," "stay," or "heel."
+Continue walking only after the command is successfully completed.
+   - **Purpose:** Reinforces obedience training in a real-world environment, helping your dog stay focused on you during the walk.

+### 3. **Exploration and Focus**
+   - **Structure:** Allow your dog to explore a designated area (like a park or trail) for 5 minutes, then call them back to walk by your side for 10 minutes.
+Repeat this pattern throughout the walk.
+   - **Purpose:** Balances your dog’s natural curiosity with the discipline of walking calmly by your side.

+### 4. **Pace Variation Walk**
+   - **Structure:** Start the walk at a normal pace, then increase to a brisk walk for 10 minutes, slow down to a casual pace for 5 minutes, and then repeat.
+Include a few short jogs if possible.
+   - **Purpose:** Varies the intensity of the walk, helping to build your dog’s stamina while also keeping the walk interesting.

+### 5. **Directional Change Walk**
+   - **Structure:** Every few minutes, change direction abruptly and encourage your dog to follow your lead without pulling or lagging behind.
+Use commands like "this way" or "turn" to signal the change.
+   - **Purpose:** Helps improve your dog's attentiveness and responsiveness to your cues, reducing the likelihood of pulling on the leash.

+### 6. **Distance Markers Walk**
+   - **Structure:** Pick landmarks (like trees, benches, or lampposts) and walk briskly to one, then slow down as you approach the next one.
+Use different markers throughout the walk to change the pace frequently.
+   - **Purpose:** Adds variety to the walk and teaches your dog to adjust their pace in response to your movement.

+These structured walk ideas can be easily adapted to your dog's needs and environment, providing mental and physical stimulation while reinforcing good behavior.

 ---

 ## What Next?
 (Get Personal Care Plan)